 USGS - HI/PAC

 USGS - SE Oahu

 Photo Contour maps of Oahu (1969)

 We have one aerial survey per decade for much of Hawai'i beginning with the early 1950s.
 Approximately 10,000 aerial prints, dating from 1950-2000, were lost in flood, and most were replaced in digital format; 500 additional image files were purchased from NOAA after the flood with Hawaiian Collection funding.
-Our primary sources include photos issued by the United States Geological Survey (USGS), United States Department of Agriculture (USDA), National Oceanic Atmospheric Administration (NOAA) and the United States Navy.
+Our primary sources include photos issued by the United States Geological Survey (USGS), United States Department of Agriculture (USDA), and the National Oceanic Atmospheric Administration (NOAA).

 ***Many of the digital aerial photographs were made available online through our Aerial Photo Viewer.
 However, due to some recent security threat to our server we are taking down Aerial Photo Viewer for the next couple of months.
 Sorry for the inconvenience.***

 Users can still view the flightline KML files in Google Earth by clicking the island names below.
 Users can also download low resolution (300 dpi) jpeg files for free.